jwong1209/HelloWorld/README.md

 ## Notes

 I had difficulties with pushing to Github through the terminal due to authorization issues.
 After searching up the issue, I found out that I had to use a token so I regenerated my token and put it in as the password which solved the issue.
+I had difficulties implementing the TextInputEditText for user input but I looked at CodePath's EditText and Soft Keyboard guides to figure out how to handle the user's input and how to make the keyboard disappear.
 ## License

     Copyright [2022] [Jason Wong]